astraw38/astraw38.github.io/_posts/2015-01-16-gerrit-autolint.md

 ---
+title: Automating Pylint via Jenkins and Gerrit
+layout: post
 published: true
 ---

-## Automating Pylint via Jenkins and Gerrit

 Static analysis and sticking to a style guide helps everyone stay on the same page, especially when your team comes from diverse code backgrounds.
 Choosing a static analysis and style guide is the easy part, of course--sticking to it is another story altogether.